 Recommended family-friendly hotels & guest farms for kids in Namibia

 Okonjima is not suitable for younger kids but families with older kids or teenagers will love Okonjima Bush Suite, a private villa with two en suite bedrooms and your own private ranger.
-Enjoy visiting the Africat project – tracking the leopard, visiting the cheetah rehabilitation centre, taking the Bushman walking trail.
+Enjoy visiting the Africat project – tracking the leopard or taking the Bushman walking trail.

 The prime area for game-viewing in Namibia – at its best from April through to October.
 Enjoy guided game drives from your lodge, or self drive through the park.